aditya-as17/gatsbynetlify/content/posts/2021-06-08---shakespeare.md

 category: "Leadership"
 tags:
   - "Decision making"
 description: "How to choose from either 'this' or 'that'.
 People always think they have binary choice.
 Do they have a better option.
-Let's find out in this essay."
+Let's find out in this essay."[COMING SOON]
 socialImage: "/media/gutenberg.jpg"
 ---